DevVoyageR007/CVForge-AI/README.md

 ### 🤖 AI Integration

-* OpenAI API (for analysis, rewriting, and matching)
+* Grok API (for analysis, rewriting, and matching)

 ---